anywhichway/joex/README.md

 #### Properties

 *.year, .fullYear, .month, .dayofMonth, .hours, .minutes, .seconds, .milliseconds* are all exposed as properties that correspond to the similarly named get and set functions.
-Note, since *.getYear* is being deprecated from Javascript, *.year* always corresponds to *.fullYear*.
+Note, since *.getYear* is being deprecated from JavaScript, *.year* always corresponds to *.fullYear*.

 #### Methods